locationtech/geomesa/docs/user/data_management.rst

 GeoMesa supplies three different table splitter options:

-- ``org.locationtech.geomesa.accumulo.data.HexSplitter`` (used by default)
+- ``org.locationtech.geomesa.index.conf.HexSplitter`` (used by default)

   Assumes an even distribution of IDs starting with 0-9, a-f, A-F

-- ``org.locationtech.geomesa.accumulo.data.AlphaNumericSplitter``
+- ``org.locationtech.geomesa.index.conf.AlphaNumericSplitter``

   Assumes an even distribution of IDs starting with 0-9, a-z, A-Z

-- ``org.locationtech.geomesa.accumulo.data.DigitSplitter``
+- ``org.locationtech.geomesa.index.conf.DigitSplitter``

   Assumes an even distribution of IDs starting with numeric values, which are specified as options

-Custom splitters may also be used - any class that extends ``org.locationtech.geomesa.accumulo.data.TableSplitter``.
+Custom splitters may also be used - any class that extends ``org.locationtech.geomesa.index.conf.TableSplitter``.

 Specifying a Table Splitter
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^